tripleten-externships/fox-finance/README.md

 cd apps/api
 pnpm dev

-# The GraphQL server will start at http://localhost:4000
+# The REST API server will start at http://localhost:4000
-# GraphQL Playground available at http://localhost:4000/graphql
+# API endpoints available at http://localhost:4000/api
 ```

 ### Start the Admin Dashboard